russellhunt83/demo_data_platform/README.md

  ```

 ###  Data Platform Deployment
-In `/apps/dataplatform` there are a set of Terraform Scripts that will deploy:
+In `/infra/datalake` there are a set of Terraform Scripts that will deploy:

- - __SSM__ <br>
- The Parameter Store functionality within Simple Service Management (SSM) to store secured credentials and configurations.

- - __SFTP Collection Lambda__ <br>
- batch data collection from SFTP to S3 on an event bridge daily schedule

- - __Dynamo DB Lambda__ <br>
- Collects and stores data attributes in DynamoDB
+1. AWS Lakeformation
+2. Database - dev_demodataplatform_inbound
+3. Table  - Person table mounted to S3 inbound/person

+It Demonstrates the use of

  - __IAM Roles__ <br>
- I have created Amazon Identity and Access Management (IAM) roles and policies to demonstrate how different teams could access the mart prefix of the S3 bucket.
-These IAM Roles give IAM Users from hypothetical teams access to their specific prefixes. e.g. Finance get access to the /mart.finance/reports/* prefix of the S3 bucket, and so on.
+ I have created Amazon Identity and Access Management (IAM) roles for Lake Formation to be able to access the S3 Bucket.

  - __KMS Encryption__
 I am demonstrating encrypting data collected and ecrypted at rest in S3 using AWS Key Management Services